SouhailM07/web-player/src/components/SINGLE-USE/PlayPanel/component.md

 # PlayPanel component

-A client side component for the main route ,
+A client side component act like a control panel for the audio , it contain ui for:

+- volume control
+- audio control
+- track line control

 ## Main Component